docker/docs/engine/userguide/storagedriver/btrfs-driver.md

 allocate new data block to the container's snapshot.
 The file is then written to this new space.
 The allocate-on-demand operation is native to all writes with Btrfs and is the same as writing new data to a subvolume.
-As a result, writing new files to a container's snapshot operate at native Btrfs speeds.
+As a result, writing new files to a container's snapshot operates at native Btrfs speeds.

 Updating an existing file in a container causes a copy-on-write operation (technically *redirect-on-write*).
 The driver leaves the original data and